Simon Sinek: The Number One Reason Why You’re Not Succeeding | E145

 TL;DR

-• Many people drift from their original 'why' and purpose, losing sight of what truly motivates them in business and life
+• Many people drift from their original 'why' and purpose over time, losing sight of what initially motivated them to start their journey

 Episode Recap